nhsconnect/gpconnect/pages/appointments/appointments_design.md

 ## Branch surgeries

 Please see [Branch surgeries](development_branch_surgeries.html) for more information GP Connect handling of branch surgeries, and implications for Appointment Management.

+## Visits

+Visit appointments include home visits, visits to care homes and other community locations.

+Should visit slots/appointments be operable with all or a subset of the Appointment Management API interactions?

+- Search for free slots, Book appointment, Amend appointment, Cancel appointment, Read appointment, Retrieve a patient's appointments
+- <span class="label label-success">SELECTED</span> Read appointment, Retrieve a patient's appointments

+This decision to restrict the usage of visit slots/appointments to Read appointment and Retrieve a patient's appointments only is based on the complexity in booking visit appointments which typically involve triage by the practice, and differing practice policies for home visit appointment booking.